 Most drugs produce several effects, but usually only one effect—the therapeutic effect—is wanted for the treatment of a disorder.
 The other effects may be regarded as unwanted, whether they are intrinsically harmful or not.
 For example, certain antihistamines cause drowsiness as well as control the symptoms of allergies.
 When an over-the-counter sleep aid containing an antihistamine is taken, drowsiness is considered a therapeutic effect.
 But when an antihistamine is taken to control allergy symptoms during the daytime, drowsiness is considered an annoying, unwanted effect.

 Digestive disturbances—loss of appetite, nausea, a bloating sensation, constipation, and diarrhea—are particularly common adverse drug reactions, because most drugs are taken by mouth and pass through the digestive tract.
 However, almost any organ system can be affected.
-In older people (see Aging and Drugs), the brain is commonly affected, often resulting in drowsiness and confusion.
+In older people (see Aging and Drugs Aging and Medications Medications, the most common medical intervention, are an important part of medical care for older people.
+Without medications, many older people would function less well or die at an earlier... read more ), the brain is commonly affected, often resulting in drowsiness and confusion.

-Some adverse drug reactions are identified when a drug is being tested before it is submitted to the Food and Drug Administration (FDA) for approval.
+Many adverse drug reactions are identified when a drug is being tested before it is submitted to the Food and Drug Administration (FDA) for approval.
 Other adverse drug reactions, typically those that are uncommon, are not detected until the drug has been on the market long enough to be used by a large number of people.
-Thus, doctors are required to report suspected adverse drug reactions to the FDA.
+Thus, health care providers are required to report suspected adverse drug reactions to the FDA.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.